dortania/OpenCore-Install-Guide/why-oc.md

 :::

-## Does OpenCore support older hardware
+## Does OpenCore support older hardware?

 As of right now, the majority of Intel hardware is supported so long as the OS itself does!
 However please refer to the [Hardware Limitations page](macos-limits.md) for more info on what hardware is supported in what versions of OS X/macOS.

 Currently, Intel's Yonah and newer series CPUs have been tested properly with OpenCore.

-## Does OpenCore support Windows/Linux booting
+## Does OpenCore support Windows/Linux booting?

 OpenCore works in the same fashion as any other boot loader, so it respects other OSes the same way.
 For any OSes where their bootloader has an irregular path or name, you can simply add it to the BlessOverride section.